FNNDSC/ChRIS_store/docs/source/collections/allplugin.rst

 .. _plugin: ../items/plugin.html

-**Read/write**
+**Read-only**

-This resource type refers a collection of user-specific plugin_ items.
+This resource type refers to the collection of all plugin_ items for all users of the store.

 In other Collection+JSON_ resource representations this resource type is linked by any `link relation`_ with attribute:

-``"rel": "plugins"``
+``"rel": "all_plugins"``

 .. http:get:: /api/v1/plugins/

-   :synopsis: Gets the list of plugins owned by the authenticated user.
+   :synopsis: Gets the list of all the plugins in the store.

    **Example request**:

    .. sourcecode:: http

-      GET /api/v1/ HTTP/1.1
+      GET /api/v1/plugins/ HTTP/1.1
       Host: localhost:8010
       Accept: application/vnd.collection+json